MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 9. In the **Policy mode** page, select **Turn the policy on immediately** and select **Next**.

 10. On the Review your settings page, review your settings, select **Submit** then **Done**.
+Note: After pressing Submit you may receive an error which reads "Client error: to block only people outside your organization, you must select the conditions "content is shared with people outside my organization:" Press **OK** to ignore and navigate back to the Data Loss Prevention page by selecting **Cancel** and select **Confirm**.

-11. Stay on the **Data loss prevention page** and leave the browser opened.
+12. Stay on the **Data loss prevention page** and leave the browser opened.
+Press the **Refresh** button.

 After completing this task, you have created a DLP Policy from the template “General Data Protection Regulation (GDPR)” that detects if GDPR sensitive content is shared with people outside of your organization.
 The policy is extra sensitive for the configured threshold of **1** rule match and **Joni Sherman** will be notified if a matching occurs.